Diseases & Conditions

 - Ice.
 Use cold packs for 20 minutes at a time, several times a day.
 Do not apply ice directly to the skin.

 - Compression.
 To prevent additional swelling and blood loss, wear an elastic compression bandage.

 - Elevation.
 To reduce swelling, recline when you rest, and put your leg up higher than your heart.

-Nonsteroidal anti-inflammatory medications.
-Drugs such as aspirin and ibuprofen can help reduce pain and swelling.
+Nonsteroidal anti-inflammatory drugs (NSAIDs).
+Anti-inflammatory drugs such as aspirin, ibuprofen, and naproxen help reduce pain and swelling.

 Steroid injection.
 Your doctor may inject a corticosteroid medication into your knee joint to help eliminate pain and swelling.

 Other nonsurgical treatment.
-Biologics injections, such as platelet-rich plasma, are currently being studied and may show promise in the future for the treatment of meniscus tears.
+Biologics injections, such as platelet-rich plasma (PRP), are currently being studied and may show promise in the future for the treatment of meniscus tears.

 If your symptoms persist with nonsurgical treatment, your doctor may suggest arthroscopic surgery.

 Procedure.
 Knee arthroscopy is one of the most commonly performed surgical procedures.
 In this procedure, the surgeon inserts a miniature camera through a small incision (portal) in the knee.
 This provides a clear view of the inside of the knee.
-He or she then inserts surgical instruments through two or three other small portals to trim or repair the tear.
+The surgeon then inserts surgical instruments through two or three other small portals to trim or repair the tear.

 - Partial meniscectomy.
 In this procedure, the damaged meniscus tissue is trimmed away.
 This procedure typically allows for immediate weight bearing, and full range of motion soon after surgery.